-There is a general consensus amongst examiners that c andidates who perform their own research (school based, experimental or field study) tend to meet the biological criteria to a high standard.
-Such candidates are in a better position to demonstrate a n understanding of the underlying biological principles, to provide evidence of a personal approach and to be willing (and able) to undertake a critical evaluation of their work.
+Candidates who perform their own research (school based, experimental or field study) tend to meet the biological criteria to a high standard.
+Such candidates are in a better position to demonstrate an understanding of the underlying biological principles, to provide evidence of a personal approach and to be willing (and able) to undertake a critical evaluation of their work.